 RFM Analysis Myth #3: If we don’t get in front of our leads first, then we’ve already lost

-Timing is everything, but making sure you are timing the right thing is step 1 –engaging with your real future customers should be your main goal.
+Timing is everything, but making sure you are timing the right thing is key–engaging with your real future customers should be your main goal.

 - Identify the most common combination of behaviors and attributes of your ideal customers

-- Make sure that both sales and marketing agree with your definition of “ideal customer” and their identifiers
+- Make sure that both sales and marketing agree with your definition of “ideal customer profile” and their identifiers

 - Apply Recency and Frequency scores to all the trackable behaviors identified